In both of those arenas, MFT was important. In both of those, public protection was crucially important.

 The Justice for Black Farmers Group has argued in many places and on various occasions that this commission is unnecessary and costly.
 The $10M to underwrite it comes from section 1006 of the American Rescue Plan Act of 2021.
 Section 1005 was explicitly designed to provide debt cancellation for socially disadantaged farmers and ranchers until the white farmer lawsuits starting rolling out, now about 12 or 13 of them.
 Section 1006 was designed to provide administrative support for these farmers and to provide debt cancellation as well.

 We have argued that we have enough commissions and reports.
 To name a few, the 1982 US Commission on Civil Rights, the Civil Rights Action Team Report of 1997, the Jackson Lewis Report of 2011, the D. J. Miller Report of 1999, and one of my favorites the OIG Report on the Office of Civil Rights, released in September, 2021.
-They all say the same thing: the USDA has a history of malfeasance in dealing with Black farmers and advantaging white farmer.
+They all say the same thing: the USDA has a history of malfeasance in dealing with Black farmers and advantaging white farmers.

 The latest investigative report by Francis etal, "How the Government Helped White Farmers Steal Black Farmland," was just released last week in the New Republic.